-This document contains the request for proposal for the New Frontiers industry research program to enable the next generation of exascale supercomputers in the 2027 and beyond time frame.
+This document contains the request for proposals for the New Frontiers industry research program to enable the next generation of exascale supercomputers beyond 2028.
 This RFP is being led by the Oak Ridge National Laboratory (ORNL) and the Oak Ridge Leadership Computing Facility (OLCF).
-This research is required to enable the fulfillment of the mission needs of the Advanced Scientific Computing Research (ASCR) Program within the Department of Energy (DOE) Office of Science (SC).
+This research is required to fulfill the mission needs of the Advanced Scientific Computing Research (ASCR) Program within the Department of Energy (DOE) Office of Science (SC).
 ORNL is managed by UT-Battelle, LLC, referred to in this document as THE COMPANY.